Bible-Presbyterian churches (Singapore): Isaac Ong joins in

 When Ong joined the debate somewhat belatedly (his church was portrayed by him as "longsuffering" in silence), probably not long after July 2005, Life BPC had changed its position from non-jot-and-tittle preservation in 2002 to "full preservation" in Our Statement of Faith on the Preservation of God's Word in 2004 – which was done probably out of expediency at the ACM in April 2004 rather than conviction as the "change" was done without quoting in the statement any preservation verses.
 (See "FEBC and Life BPC on VPP" above on the issuance of Our Statement of Faith on the Preservation of God's Word at Life BPC's ACM and "Life BPC's Lawsuit against FEBC" below on Life BPC in January 2008 changing or declaring its position to be "non-VPP".)

-John Owen's view on preservation

-Isaac Ong quotes Owen's words, "the whole Scripture, entire as given out from God, without any loss, is preserved in the copies [not one particular copy] of the originals yet remaining; what varieties there are among the copies themselves shall be afterward declared.
-In them all, we say, is every letter and tittle of the word …" but "[not one particular copy]" was added by Isaac to stress that preservation is not in one particular copy.
-Ong apparently takes a similar view to Warfield in that the absolute purity of the Word of God can only be found in the copies and not one copy (see also Life BPC making the same point by citing Warfield in their Preserving Our Godly Path in reference [1] on p.
-13 with a quote attributed to a Scottish Commissioner at the Westminster Assembly, Samuel Rutherford (1600–1661), and claimed by them on p.
-6 at point 4. to be the position of the Westminster divines as well as Life BPC's "old paths" position), but Milne in Has the Bible been kept pure? (p.
-32) says that if all Warfield means "is that no one original language Scripture contained the complete autographic text before the New Testament, for example, had been collated by Desiderius Erasmus (1466–1536), Theodore Beza (1519–1605) and Robert Estienne (Stephanus, 1503–1559), then he is compatible with the Westminster view"; but "he [Warfield] seems to imply that the divines thought it was a 'monstrous' thing to claim that they could have the complete text of Scripture bound in one copy and "[i]f this is what Warfield intended, then this would be an extraordinary interpretation of the Confession of Faith and of the Puritan divines who wrote it, and a tragic misrepresentation of their views".